 The Turks and Caicos Islands are great for the soul but may be even better for the body.
-The TCI has no poisonous snakes or spiders, no malaria or other tropical diseases, is rabies-free, and boasts one of the lowest crime rates in the Caribbean.
+The TCI has no poisonous snakes or spiders, no malaria or other tropical diseases, and is rabies-free.
 The wildest animals you'll find here are the islands' "potcake" dogs, which are generally as gentle as lambs.
 The waters are protected by a coral reef that rings the islands, so big waves and rough, turbulent surf are rare; in fact, the sea is often so gentle and clear (and the sandy bottom so free of rocks) that this is the perfect spot to teach toddlers and young children how to swim.

 Keep the following suggestions in mind to stay healthy and safe on your trip:

 - Be mindful of the tropical sun.
 Wear sunglasses and a hat and use sunscreen liberally.
 Limit your time on the beach the first day.
 If you do overexpose yourself, stay out of the sun until you recover.
 If your exposure is followed by fever or chills, a headache, or a feeling of nausea or dizziness, see a doctor.
 And keep hydrated: Drink lots of water if you plan to be outside for long periods.

 - Bring insect repellent.
 Fortunately, malaria-carrying mosquitoes in the Caribbean are confined largely to Haiti and the Dominican Republic.
 In the early evening, the witching hour for no-see-'ums, it's a good idea to spray on insect repellent (most restaurants have outdoor seating and often have insect-repellent spray on hand).